MrWolfZ/Conqueror/recipes/cqs/advanced/calling-http/README.md

 dotnet add Conqueror.Recipes.CQS.Advanced.CallingHttp.Middlewares package Conqueror.CQS.Abstractions
 ```

-Now we can move the `DataAnnotationValidationCommandMiddleware.cs` file and the accompanying `DataAnnotationValidationCommandMiddlewarePipelineBuilderExtensions.cs` file to the new project.
+Now we can move the `DataAnnotationValidationCommandMiddleware.cs` file and the accompanying `DataAnnotationValidationCommandMiddlewarePipelineExtensions.cs` file to the new project.
 Since the middleware is now in a separate assembly, we also need to explicitly add it to the services in both client and server.
 In the server's `Program.cs` ([view completed file](.completed/Conqueror.Recipes.CQS.Advanced.CallingHttp.Server/Program.cs)) make the following change:

 ```diff
   builder.Services